 There is a wide choice for every budget; if you require assistance please contact me.
 You can find rooms and apartments on platforms like Booking and Airbnb.
 Triest is a very popular destination, it is recommended to take care of your accommodation in a timely manner.

 Organisation, hosting and guiding as described in the itinerary: € 385 per person (bank transfer).
-Additional fees for the excursion to Piran and Strunjan only if we are more than 4 people (I can take up to 4 people max in my car; if we are more people I organise a van with driver.
+Additional fees for the excursion to Piran and Strunjan only if we are more than 4 people (I can take up to 4 people max in my car; if we are more people I organize a van with driver.
 Cost for that: € 92 – 110,– per person, depending on group size.
-Registration & payment due before 07.08.2023.
-Prices are valid for paying via BANK TRANSFER*.
-CREDIT CARD payment slightly higher due to fees.

 For a full refund, cancel at least 30 days before the start of the retreat.
-After that, or in case of a no-show we cannot grant any refund.
-(The Terms of Cancellation mentioned in the General Terms & Conditions do not apply for this activity).
-If I must cancel the activity due to the minimum number of participants not being reached, you will receive a full refund.
+After that, or in case of a no-show, we cannot grant any refund.
+If we must cancel the activity due to the minimum number of participants not being reached, you will receive a full refund.
 Please refer to our Terms and Conditions for detailed information.

 Disclaimer: Participation in the hikes is at your own risk and responsibility.
 It is highly recommended to take out *travel insurance including mountain rescue.

 This is an estimate and not binding.
 It should help you to calculate the approximate cost for your travel.